yutongliang723/CSH_ABM_2024/README.md

 Where $L$ is the Leslie matrix, and $N_t$ is the population vector at time $t$.
 Food availability introduces feedback, ensuring population growth aligns with resource constraints.

-Key Equations and Features
+**Key Equations and Features**

-•	Carrying capacity convergence and population growth now follow a sigmoid curve, reaching a steady state with a ￼-ratio of 0.62.
+- 	Carrying capacity convergence and population growth now follow a sigmoid curve, reaching a steady state with a ￼-ratio of 0.62.
-•	Population updates use a binomial distribution to ensure integer-based survival and birth outcomes:
+- 	Population updates use a binomial distribution to ensure integer-based survival and birth outcomes:
 ```math
 P(X = k) = \binom{n}{k} \cdot p^k \cdot (1 - p)^{n - k}
 ```